What Qualifies as an Occupational Disease or Condition?

 The workers’ compensation system allows injured or sickened workers to obtain financial benefits which cover the cost of medical bills and certain other considerations incurred by an accident on the job or an ongoing circumstance of employment.
 As part of the range of covered ailments, the law extends provisions for the disbursement of benefits for “occupational diseases” or “conditions”.
 This is a fairly broad designation, but the North Carolina Workers’ Compensation Act specifies more than two dozen examples of compensable issues that fall into this category.

 If you have become injured or ill due to an event or fundamental characteristic of your working environment or responsibilities, then you may wish to consider filing a workers’ compensation claim.
 Let our experienced team of legal professionals help you to file correctly and timely so that you do not risk lengthy delays due to clerical or procedural mistakes.
-Contact the Raleigh workers’ compensation lawyers of Law Office of Sam Scudder, at 919-851-3311.
+Contact the Morehead City workers’ compensation lawyers of Law Office of Sam Scudder, at 919-851-3311.

 Covered Occupational Diseases and Conditions